 1-1/4 oz.
 Vodka

 dash Worcestershire Sauce

 dash Salt and Pepper

-Shake the first five ingredients with ice and strain into a tall glass.
-Fill with cola.
-Garnish with lemon.
+Shake with ice and strain into a chilled martini glass.

 2 oz.
 American or Canadian Whisky

 Stir ingredients in a rocks glass.
 Garnish with a Cherry.

 A great drink for a hot summer day.